luke-beep/whoami/README.md

 ### 💡 Interests & Passions

-My interests in technology are broad and continous, reflecting my enthusiasm for the field's dynamically changing nature.
+My interests in technology are broad and continous, showcasing enthusiasm for the field's dynamically changing nature.
 Here's a deeper look into areas that I enjoy researching.

 #### **Technology Trends** 🌐